Penguin Symbolism & Meaning (+ Spirit, Totem & Omens)

 Creativity and Resourcefulness

-Instead of losing feathers like other birds, penguins go through the process of molting that lasts about 3 weeks.
+Instead of losing feathers like other birds, penguins go through the process of molting, which lasts about 3 weeks.

 This leaves them stronger and better equipped to handle the challenges of their environment.